Time Management Matters

 Early in my career, I worked with a very bright and charismatic guy, I am going to call him Walter—although that’s not his real name.
+I’m going to share how Walter discovered that time management matters.

 Walter never seemed to be able to sit still.
 He was rarely in his office, he spent most of his time walking very quickly—almost running—around the production floor on his cell phone and usually with a few people running behind him trying to get a minute or two with him.
 This often included me.
 I didn’t really mind and neither did any of my running mates, Walter was just such a nice guy and we knew he wasn’t ignoring us he was just incredibly busy.
 We felt a little sorry for him, he was the first in and the last to leave every day and worked most weekends.